mdmtk/docs/edge/source/guide/csp/wifi.md

 ### Specify Diagnostic Options
 Pivotal parm: Yes

 Description: Specify whether Diagnostic Options will be used.
 When enabled, Fusion Advanced Logging can also be enabled.
+This option can be used to collect additional information for troubleshooting but can impact the performance of a device.

+>Note: In most cases, this option should not be used except under the direction of Zebra support staff.

 #### Fusion Advanced Logging
 Settable if: The "Specify Diagnostic Options" box is checked